lignumsystem/lignum-core/README.md

 Use different directory names for different build types because they cannot coexists.

+## Doxygen
+Sofwtare is usually under constant development and frequent changes.
+Detailed documentation of the lignum-core and projects using it will be done with Doxygen using extensive commenting directly in the software.
-Detailed documentation to follow.
-An outline of model structure can be found in the publications listed below.
+An outline of the lignum-core model structure can be found in the publications listed below.

-Doxygen will be used to document software.

 # Publications